Fuswork/SpacePlayer/README.md

 $ gradle assembleRelease
 ````

-then input the key, the signed APK will be generated.
+then input your key, the signed APK will be generated.